The Bankrate promise

 These options include:

 - Linked deposit account: Another checking account or a savings account is linked to the protected account.
-You’ll likely pay a transfer fee when the protection is triggered, but that cost is still probably cheaper than paying an overdraft fee.
+You may pay a transfer fee when the protection is triggered, but any such cost is still likely cheaper than paying an overdraft fee.
 You’ll need sufficient funds in your linked deposit account to cover the overdrawn amount to use this service.

 - Overdraft line of credit: This feature links your protected account to an established line of credit.
 You borrow against that line of credit to cover the shortfall when you overdraw.
 In addition to a transfer fee, you’ll pay interest on the borrowed balance until you pay it off.